 Student wellness, including good nutrition and physical activity, is promoted through the district's educational program, school activities, and meal programs.
 Federal and state standards will be met pertaining to all foods and beverages available for sale to students.
-Food and beverages are not allowed in the classrooms at the middle school unless they are part of the curriculum or other educational purposes and receive prior approval by a school administrator and the school nurse.
+Food is allowed in classrooms at the elementary level only during snack time.
+Food and beverages are not allowed in the classrooms at the Middle and High School unless they are part of the curriculum or other educational purposes and receive prior approval by a school administrator and the school nurse.
 Water bottles are allowed at all school buildings.
 Food is not to be used as a reward or incentive.
-A sequential program of physical education is provided, in addition to time in the day for students in grades pre-kindergarten through 6 for supervised recess.
+A sequential program of physical education is provided, in addition to time in the day for students in grades pre-kindergarten through 5 for supervised recess.